Universal Translation Services

 1. Learn a Few Phrases:

 You don’t have to learn Japanese, but learning a few common phrases won’t hurt.
-In fact, it would be a good way to impress your hosts by showing them that you care about their language.
+It would be an excellent way to impress your hosts by showing them you care about their language.

 1. Protect Others:

 If you are sick, wear a mask.
-If you have a cold and flu, don’t blow your nose in public.
+Don’t blow your nose publicly if you have a cold or flu.
 Protect others if you want them to respect you.

 1. Assign Roles:

-For every meeting, assign roles to everyone and don’t divert from them.
+Assign roles to everyone for every meeting, and don’t divert from them.
 Otherwise, the attendees will get confused and lose interest in the conversation.

 If we can help you with any questions, please feel free to contact us